Scales lie. Measure your tissues instead.

 Medical grade BIA

 Traditionally, bioelectrical impedance analysis (BIA) measurements of body fat or muscle have been considered inferior to other methods, such as DXA scans.
-Largely, this has been due to many poor-quality consumer-grade devices (foot scales only measuring the lower half!) on the market.
+Largely, this has been due to the presence of many poor-quality consumer-grade devices (foot scales that only measure the lower half) on the market.

 VALIDATION

 When combined with body measurements and proper algorithms, the seca mBCA device we use has proven quite accurate when compared to DXA, MRI, and other body composition technologies.
-A large number of clinical studies have shown this across a wide variety of body types and populations.
+Numerous clinical studies have demonstrated this across a diverse range of body types and populations.